caituo27/caituo27.github.io/_posts/2023/11/2023-11-03-how to-use-angulars-new-control-flow-syntax.md

 <img src="{{ '/assets/img/content/uploads/2023/11-03/track-expression-error.png' | relative_url }}" alt="Track expression error" width="1831" height="948" style="width: 100%; height: auto;">
 </div>

-So, we need to add a semi colon, followed by the word track.
+So, we need to add a semi colon, followed by the word "track".
 Then we need to provide a unique value to track, something like an id, but in our case we’ll use the player name.

 ```html
 @for (player of players; track player.name) {